 Project Timeline The PD&E Study started in December 2023 and is anticipated to be complete by December 2026.
-After completion of the PD&E phase, the preferred alternative will move to design, and bridge construction is anticipated to begin fall of 2030.
+After completion of the PD&E phase, the preferred alternative will move to design, and bridge construction is to be scheduled once funded.
 The schedule is subject to change.

-- Continuous Community Engagement -

-Community Engagement Goals and Objectives

-The primary goal of engagement is to inform and educate stakeholders about the Seven Mile Bridge project and encourage participation in appropriate decisions.
+Community Engagement Goals and Objectives The primary goal of engagement is to inform and educate stakeholders about the Seven Mile Bridge project and encourage participation in appropriate decisions.
 FDOT is dedicated to integrating the following goals and objectives into the community engagement process: